 Vahn Black is a Detroit-born vocalist, songwriter, producer and memory worker.
 She has crafted a sound-world of her own that embodies her love for Black American music traditions.

-Black’s latest work, Walk in the Rain, is the second of a trilogy that centers the story of Blues singer Gladys Bentley as told in the 1952 article I Am a Woman Again.
-Displaying Black's passion for archives and amplifying the voices of Black music elders, this project creatively bridges the gaps in Bentley's story.
+Black’s latest work, I Am A Woman Again, is the final part of a trilogy that centers the story of Blues singer Gladys Bentley as told in the 1952 article of the same name.
 The project explores Bentley's life-long desire to belong and be loved, the elements of life that brought her joy and the fluid nature of her gender expression and sexuality.
-The final part of this project, I Am A Woman Again, will be released in 2026.